Organic matter: Organic chemistry

 The molecular weights of these compounds can vary drastically, depending on if they repolymerize or not, from 200 to 20,000 amu.
-Up to one third of the carbon present is in aromatic compounds in which the carbon atoms form usually six-membered rings.
-These rings are very stable due to resonance stabilization, so they are difficult to break down.
-The aromatic rings are also susceptible to electrophilic and nucleophilic attack from other electron-donating or electron-accepting material, which explains the possible polymerization to create larger molecules of organic matter.
+Up to one-third of the carbon present is in aromatic compounds in which the carbon atoms form usually six-membered rings.
+These rings are very stable due to resonance stabilization, so they are challenging to break down.
+The aromatic rings are also susceptible to electrophilic and nucleophilic attacks from other electron-donating or electron-accepting material, which explains the possible polymerization to create larger molecules of organic matter.

-There are also reactions that occur with organic matter and other material in the soil to create compounds never seen before.
-Unfortunately, it is very difficult to characterize these because so little is known about natural organic matter in the first place.
-Research is currently being done to figure out more about these new compounds and how many of them are being formed.
+Some reactions occur with organic matter and other materials in the soil to create compounds never seen before.
+Unfortunately, it is challenging to characterize these because so little is known about natural organic matter in the first place.
+Research is currently being done to determine more about these new compounds and how many are being formed.

 Aquatic

 Aquatic organic matter can be further divided into two components: (1) dissolved organic matter (DOM), measured as colored dissolved organic matter (CDOM) or dissolved organic carbon (DOC), and (2) particulate organic matter (POM).
 They are typically differentiated by that which can pass through a 0.45 micrometre filter (DOM), and that which cannot (POM).